ARTICLE I. NAME

 Term limit for the same office is two years with the opportunity for an officer to run again one year later.
 Term limits are waived if uncontested.

-In the event of vacancies in the office of Chair, the Membership Coordinator, then Correspondent can take the responsibilities of the Chair until an election can be held.
+In the event of vacancies in the office of Chair, the Membership Coordinator, then an elected officer as designated by the Executive Committee can take the responsibilities of the Chair until an election can be held.
 Such an election shall be held at the next membership meeting, not to exceed one month's time, provided the membership has two weeks written notice of the pending election.
 Vacancies in the offices of Membership Coordinator, Recorder, Correspondent, and Treasurer may be filled at any regular membership meeting, if such two weeks notice is given.

 Should any member move for the dismissal of an officer of the Club, and a second is made, that motion shall be recorded in the minutes of the meeting for the review of all members and shall be voted on at the next meeting.
-The Correspondent shall notify all voting members in advance via email or regular mail, whichever is the prefered form of communication, unless the Correspondent is the officer in question, wherein the Recorder will notify all voting members.
+The Chair shall notify all voting members in advance via email or regular mail, whichever is the prefered form of communication, unless the Chair is the officer in question, wherein the Membership Coordinator will notify all voting members.
 The person accused will be notified by registered mail.
 Dismissal of any officer shall require a two-thirds affirmative vote of the members voting in attendance, and shall not occur without quorum.

 (Refer to procedure to remove a member - Article VII Section D)